glandre/broadbandtv-meal-api/README.md

 ##Requirements
 - PHP5.6 or higher
 - Composer
-- SQL Database (MySQL is preferred, but you can use any PDO possibility)
+- SQL Database (MySQL is preferred, but you can use any PDO's possibility)

 Important: For the above tutorial, we are going to use MySQL Database